Passport Down Under is reader-supported and may earn commission from purchases made through links in this article.

 1 hr | 65 km

 Once you’re back on the Hume Highway, it’s less than an hour’s drive to Bowral, which is renowned for its gorgeous gardens, independent boutiques and award-winning restaurants.
 Cricket fans shouldn’t miss a visit to the Bradman Museum, which celebrates the life and legacy of this local son, as well as featuring interactive exhibits that explore the origins of cricket and how the game has evolved over the years.
 Tour the International Cricket Hall of Fame to learn about the game’s legends, then enjoy a play in the cricket-themed playground that lies adjacent to the museum.
+There is a great variety of things to do in Bowral to suit everyone.

 In the heart of Bowral are the Corbett Gardens where you’ll find an impressive display of colourful flowers and beautiful magnolia trees.
 While the gardens are magnificent throughout the year, they are particularly spectacular during the annual Tulip Time Festival, which has been igniting Bowral since 1911.